enthyp/flatbot/README.md

   * Move all config (including paths) to Config class.
   * Turn Scheduler into ChannelManager.
   * Better task separation in Channel?
+  * Setup loggers for both API and bot.